software-mansion-labs/expo-horizon/CONTRIBUTING.md

 # Install example app dependencies
 yarn install

-# Build and launch the Expo Quest app on your device or emulator
+# Build and launch the Expo Horizon app on your device or emulator
-yarn quest          # Runs the Meta Quest version of the app yarn android        # Runs the Android version of the app yarn ios            # Runs the iOS version of the app
+yarn quest          # Runs the Meta Horizon version of the app yarn android        # Runs the Android version of the app yarn ios            # Runs the iOS version of the app
 ```